 In my experience, so far, I had a HIT on the relationship front and a miss on the sexual chemistry.
 And in my second relationship I had a HIT in desire and sexual enthusiasm but a miss in navigating life without drama and crisis.
 I don’t need any more crisis and drama in my life.
 That’s the antithesis of what I’m looking for.

 In going slow, you can get s sense of how the other person navigates their life.
 And if we want to jump onboard with them, we need to see how things go when storms and seasons change plans and break expectations.
-A healthy relationship finds easy repair.
-The bond between you begins to build strength and not liability.
+A healthy relationship finds the easy repair.
+The bond between you begins to build a connective strength and not a liability.
 What you’re looking for is a co-pilot, not a domineering captain.
 We need to be co-captains in the navigation of dark and stormy waters as well as the high-noon-high-wind happy times.

 5. Back to the Drawing Board